genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_2.3_2022.md

        2       1       4       2       1       3       3       1       5
        3       1       4       4       1       5       5      18      19
 :
 ```

 ##  Step4.
 Add water

 In Step 4, we solvate the protein in water.
-Let's go to the "`4_solvate`" directory.
+Let's go to the `4_solvate` directory.
 Again, a script for VMD is provided here.
-In the script, we turn on the solvate-plugin, set the input PDB and PSF files of the protein, and add water molecules around the protein with a box size of 64 Å × 64 Å × 64 Å. The "`minmax`" option specifies the minimum and maximum coordinates of the water box.
+In the script, we turn on the solvate-plugin, set the input PDB and PSF files of the protein, and add water molecules around the protein with a box size of 64 Å × 64 Å × 64 Å. The `minmax` option specifies the minimum and maximum coordinates of the water box.
-The output file name is defined with the "`-o`" option.
+The output file name is defined with the `-o` option.

 ```bash